nils-mathieu/neodym/INSTALLATION.md

 `limine-cd-efi.bin`, `limine-cd.bin` and `limine-sys.bin` are all present in the `limine-repos` directory created earlier.

 `limine.cfg` is the configuration file of Limine.
-If you want to multiboot Neodym without another operating system, you can use this configuration file.
+If you want to multiboot Neodym alongside another operating system, you can use this configuration file.

 Here is an example `limine.cfg` configuration that works with the above directory structure: